michaelrsweet/htmldoc/README.txt

     UNIX is a registered trademark of the X/Open Company, Ltd.

-    HTMLDOC and <HTML>DOC are trademarks of Easy Software Products.

-    HTMLDOC is copyright 2011 by Michael R Sweet.
-This program is free software.
-Distribution and use rights are outlined in the file "COPYING.txt".

     This software is based in part on the work of the Independent JPEG Group and FLTK project.